:: HOME :: GAMEBOOKS :: DOWNLOADS :: NEW RELEASES :: MYTHOLOGY :: NEWS :: COMPANION NOVELS :: HAER'AL :: ATLAS :: TIMELINE :: EMAIL ::

-Windhammer
+Windhammer Prize

-Song of the Dromannion
+Mythology of the Oera'dim

 Within these documents can be found fragments of the history of Arborell as recorded within the most ancient myths of the Oera'dim.
 Translated and compiled from the oral histories of the Horde they are a window into the long and brutal existence of the Hordim, and define the nature of their lives and beliefs.
-Remember that here is the record of a world whose traditions extend for hundreds of millenia into the past, and of which most still remains hidden from the knowledge of Men.
+Remember that here is the record of a world whose traditions extend for one hundred millenia into the past, and of which most still remains hidden from the knowledge of Men.
 As new myths are uncovered so shall they be recorded within these pages.

 For those who are unfamiliar with the history of Arborell a short review is given here.